austin-1014/dbh/README.md

 - Supported OS
 	- Linux
+	- Windows 10
 - Rust's cargo package manager

 ## Installation
 ### Linux

-To install, download the repository using the green "code" button
+Download the repository using the green "code" button

+Unzip the downloaded folder

 In a terminal, run `chmod +x path/to/install_linux.sh`

 Run `install_linux.sh`

+### Windows

+Download the repository using the green "code" button

+Unzip the downloaded folder

+Run `install_windows.bat`

 ## Usage